jekyll/jekyll-admin/docs/_frontend/actions.md

 ### > `putDocument(id, collection_name)`

 Async action for creating/updating the requested document.
 The response includes the document body.
-The updated content comes from `state.metadata`
+The updated content comes from `state.metadata`.
+If the filename is not provided, it is auto-generated from the title.

 ### > `deleteDocument(collection_name, id)`